 Students will be admitted at age 11 without reference to ability or aptitude.
 Where applications for admission exceed the number of places available, the following criteria will be applied:

-- where the child attends one of the following partner primary schools: Ashingdon Primary Academy, Hockley Primary School, Plumberow Primary Academy or Westerings Primary Academy
+where the child attends one of the following partner primary schools: Ashingdon Primary Academy, Hockley Primary Academy, Plumberow Primary Academy or Westerings Primary Academy

 Number Intended to Admit: 225

 Looked after children is defined as a ‘looked after child’ or a child who was previously looked after but immediately after being looked after, became subject to an adoption, residence or special guardianship order.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).